-Pictured to the right is the Newman Catholic Students’ Society’s logo, adopted during the 2012-2013 academic year.
+Pictured to the right is the Newman Catholic Students’ Society’s old logo, adopted during the 2012-2013 academic year.
 The following is an explanation of the logo’s symbolism:

 - The logo draws inspiration from Cardinal John Henry Newman’s own crest by including his personal motto: “Cor ad cor loqvitur” or, in English, “Heart speaks to heart.”